 - Drinking lots of water with sugary foods to rinse off teeth

 - Drinking milk — the basic pH will counteract acid production

 - Substituting fresh fruit for fruit-flavored products with refined sugar, e.g., yogurt with fresh blueberries rather than blueberry flavored yogurt

 The deterioration of teeth through the overconsumption of sugar may have more consequences than the immediate health of individual teeth.
 The underlying threat to each tooth is gum disease.
 Developing gum disease, a result of plaque build-up, not only threatens the health of teeth but can cause other serious medical conditions.

 Consuming lots of sugar will result in bacteria creating large amounts of lactic acid on the teeth.
 This will erode the enamel and make teeth prone to cavities and other diseases.
-Proper hygiene and fluoride can reduce risk even when sugar is present in the diet, but reducing sugar intake below three percent of total energy intake is the best way to ensure tooth health.
+Proper hygiene can reduce risk even when sugar is present in the diet but reducing sugar intake below three percent of total energy intake is the best way to ensure tooth health.

 Are you considering preventive dentistry in the Indianapolis area?
 Get more information at https://holisticdentistindianapolis.com.